Driving us batty! Bat droppings leave us 'demoralised', say villagers

 While it is too early to tell what the solutions might be, Mrs Smith says covering to protect key areas such as the kitchen from bat droppings might help.

-Honor Gay, from the Bat Conservation Trust, said: "Bats are a highly protected species in decline everywhere.
+Honor Gay, from the Bats in Churches, said: "Bats are a highly protected species in decline everywhere.
 Bats are really vulnerable, especially in Suffolk.

 "Churches are the only the buildings where people and bats are sharing the same space, because the of the construction and because the roof space is open.